 Profiling Nordic Perpetrators of Gendered Online Abuse: Who, Why and How to Curb the Harm

-The research will focus particularly on image-based sexual abuse, illegal threats and sexual harassment (including so-called dickpics).
-The ongoing pandemic has led to an uptake in use of digital communications and a rise in digital manifestations of violence against women, referred to as the ‘shadow pandemic’ by the UN.
-The negative impact this has on women’s both personal and public life has been evident in a Nordic and a global context.
+The study focuses in particular on image-based sexual abuse, threats and sexual harassment (including so-called dickpics).
+The COVID-19 pandemic led to an increase in the use of digital communication, and at the same time to an increase in digitally manifested violence against women, which the UN has labelled a ‘shadow pandemic’.
+The negative impact this has had on women’s lives, in both public and private contexts, has been evident in the Nordic as well as the global context.

-Establishing a perpetrator profile such as age, gender, motive and relationship to the victim lays the foundation for evidence-based proposals with the aim of countering and ultimately preventing online abuse, which in turn strengthens democracy and gender-equality.
+Establishing a perpetrator profile with data including age, gender, motive and relationship to the victim lays the foundation for evidence-based initiatives aimed at countering and ultimately preventing online abuse, which in turn contributes to strengthening democracy and increasing gender equality.

 - Funded by: Nordic Gender Equality Fund